search

 "Very interesting training, and very good interaction and sharing with other participants!"

-This flagship programme by the Asian Banking School in collaboration with the renowned Frankfurt School of Finance & Management (Frankfurt School) has been designed specifically for senior level management of banks and finance-related institutions to deepen their knowledge in ESG and take a stronger role in the transformation towards a more sustainable (business) world.
-At the end of one week, participants will be equipped with the necessary tools and instruments to identify ESG related risks and opportunities, to develop suitable sustainable financial products and to design sound sustainable management processes and strategies for their businesses.
+This flagship programme by the Asian Banking School in collaboration with the Frankfurt School of Finance & Management (Frankfurt School) in its third edition is designed for senior-level management of banks and finance-related institutions.
+It aims to deepen their knowledge of managing climate risk, creating impact, and seizing opportunities in a changing business environment.
+By the end of the week, participants will be equipped with the necessary tools and instruments to understand, assess, manage, and steer climate-related risks and opportunities in financial institutions and to disclose relevant information to stakeholders and peers.

 PROGRAMME DETAILS